 When you talk about the Wall of Fame for MLB, you are talking about the Baseball Hall of Fame.
 The Baseball Hall of Fame is located in Cooperstown, New York, and as of 2020, there are 333 members of the Hall of Fame.
 Two hundred thirty-four of them being former players, most of them from MLB.

 There are also managers, team executives, and owners in the Hall of Fame.
-As well as some international players and players from the Negro League before MLB was integrated.
+As well as some international players.

 Some of the players that are always on the list of the best MLB players of all time include Babe Ruth, Stan Musial, Ty Cobb, Hank Aaron, Willie Mays, Ted Williams, Honus Wagner, Barry Bonds, Walter Johnson, and the still-active Mike Trout.